conestack/cone.app/docs/source/tiles.rst

 Batch
 -----

-A tile for rendering Batches is contained at ``cone.app.browser.batch.Batch``.
+A tile for rendering batches is contained at ``cone.app.browser.batch.Batch``.

 **Customization**